Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 More recent research by Graf et al. (2019) found that DSIP treatment for 4 weeks resulted in significant improvements in sleep quality scores (Pittsburgh Sleep Quality Index improved from 12.3 to 6.7, p<0.001) without developing tolerance or withdrawal symptoms.
 Patients maintained sleep improvements for up to 8 weeks post-treatment.

 Standard DSIP protocols typically involve subcutaneous injection of 100-200 mcg administered 30-60 minutes before bedtime.
-The peptide has a relatively short half-life of approximately 15 minutes, making timing crucial for optimal effectiveness.
+The peptide has a relatively short half-life of approximately 15 minutes, making timing important for optimal effectiveness.
 Most physicians recommend starting with 100 mcg to assess individual response before adjusting dosage.

 Treatment cycles usually span 2-4 weeks, followed by a 1-2 week break to prevent receptor downregulation.
 Some patients benefit from intermittent dosing (3-4 times per week) for maintenance therapy.